tubes-in-audio

 Our Playback System (and Why You Shouldn’t Care)

-In the commentary below I talk about buying the Audio Research SP3A-1 tube preamp (with built-in phono stage, as was the rule in those days) and what a difference it made in the ability of my system to reproduce music at a much higher level.
+In the commentary below I talk about buying the Audio Research SP3A-1 tube preamp (with built-in phono stage, as was the rule in those days).
+The difference it made in the ability of my system to reproduce the subtle complexities of my favorite music was completely beyond my imagination after having spent my early days listening through transistors.

-I was running Crown gear at the time, the DC-300 amp and the IC-150 preamp, so you can imagine that this tube preamp was a real game changer for me.
+I was running Crown gear at the time, the DC-300 amp and the IC-150 preamp, so you can imagine that owning a state-of-the-art tube preamp was a real game changer for me.

 We talk a lot about Tubey Magic on the site and on this blog.
 This preamp is the very definition of that sound.

-Now we provide the same effect to the audiophiles of the world through our Hot Stamper pressings.
-Better sound than you can imagine.
+Now we provide the same life-chaning experiences to the audiophiles of the world through our Hot Stamper pressings.
+Better sound than they ever imagined.
 It’s practically our credo.

 (more…)